 As with all your financial decisions, you need to make sure your budget covers not only the cost of a car but everything that comes along with it.
 If it’s a significant upgrade from your previous vehicle you need to be prepared for increasing costs of insurance, servicing and even petrol.
 There are other things you always need to incorporate into your budget too, including what would happen if your car unexpectedly broke down or your tyre blew out, and how you would cover that financially.
 Having a rainy day or emergency fund is a great way to cover these types of things.

-If you decide to finance your car instead of purchasing it outright, you’ll need to factor your repayments into your current budget to see whether they’re manageable while still giving you enough leftover money to spend on things like going out for dinner or a movie.
+If you decide to finance a car loan instead of purchasing it outright, you’ll need to factor your repayments into your current budget to see whether they’re manageable while still giving you enough leftover money to spend on things like going out for dinner or a movie.

 Head to our blog for more budgeting tips and strategies.

 Buying a new car is a big life purchase that shouldn’t be made in the spur of the moment.
 There are many things to consider such as whether you’re extending your family, planning on buying a house and what purpose this car will serve.
-When it comes to looking for your next car, get in touch with one of our team today.
+When it comes to looking for your next car, get in touch with one of our vehicle and equipment finance broker team members today.